1j01/grype/README.md

 - Dilate filter for borders is inefficient (MAY cause lag, not sure how bad)
 - Context menu doesn't work correctly (I recall reading an article about how CodeMirror handled this, but I can't find it now; but basically we need to put something editable under the cursor)
 - Ctrl+Z doesn't undo text field expansion or creation
-- Slight inaccuracy accumulates over curves, seen in selection highlight, caret position, or editing after placing cursor
+- Slight inaccuracy accumulates over curves, seen in selection highlight, caret position, or editing after placing cursor (Chrome-family browsers only; Firefox works fine)
 - Stylistically:
   - I pictured the text fields being a little boxier around turns (though the text shouldn't turn any sharper)
   - padding for text in text field (along the text axis)